Themes:Honour & ShameGender & PowerLoyalty & FriendshipPatriarchal Control

 AO1AO2

-This moment functions as a Verfremdungseffekt (alienation effect) — a technique later theorised by Bertolt Brecht — where the audience is jolted out of comfortable engagement with the comedy.
+This moment functions as an alienation effect — a technique later theorised by Bertolt Brecht — where the audience is jolted out of comfortable engagement with the comedy.
 The sudden intrusion of violent intent into a love scene forces critical detachment, compelling viewers to examine why Beatrice cannot seek justice herself.
-Shakespeare thus transforms entertainment into social polemic (a strong attack on established beliefs), using the play as a vehicle to expose how patriarchal honour codes simultaneously demand women's virtue while denying them any power to defend it.
-This creates a dialectical tension (opposing ideas in conflict) that remains unresolved, challenging the audience's complicity (involvement) in accepting these structures.
+Shakespeare thus transforms entertainment into social polemic, using the play as a vehicle to expose how patriarchal honour codes simultaneously demand women's virtue while denying them any power to defend it.
+This creates a dramatic tension between opposing ideas that remains unresolved, challenging the audience's complicity in accepting these structures.

 Key Words